-Today's Date: Foday's Date: Child's Name: Date Of Birth: Name of medication (including brand if non- Exact dosage requires (checked against instructions on prescription): medication): Time/times of medication to be given at nursery Any specific requirement (e.g. before/after food, known side each day: effects) Parent's Signature - to confirm the above details are correct: Day 1 Time the child received Time med Dose given at ren at Staff who Staff who the last dose before given at the nursery: administered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 2 d Time med Dose given at Staff who 0 Staff who the last dose before given at the nursery: administ ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Day 3 Time the child received Time med Dose given at Staff who Staff who the last dose before given at the nursery: administered checked/confirmed: Date: arriving in nursery: nursery: - med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 4 Time the child rece Time med Dose given at Staff who Staff who the last dose befor given at th ne nursery: administ ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 5 Time the child received Time med Dose given at Staff who Staff who Date the last dose befor - given at th ne nursery: administ ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today:
+45 Today's Date: Child's hild's Name: Name: Date Of Birth: Name of medication (including brand if non-prescription): Exact dosage requires (checked against instructions on medication): Time/times of medication to be given at nursery each day: Any specific requirement (e.g. before/after food, known side effects) Parent's Signature - to confirm the above details are correct: Day 1 Time the child receiv ed Time me ed Dose given at Staff who Staff who the last dose before the nursery: administered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 2 Time the child receiv ed Time me ed Dose given at Staff who ) Staff who the last dose before the nursery: administe ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 3 Time the child receive - Dose given at Staff who Staff who 5 . the last dose before given at nursery: administe ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 4 Time the child receive Dose given at Staff who Staff who D ( the last dose before given at nursery: administe ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: Parent signature: Date: Day 5 Time the child receiv Dose given at Staff who Staff who 5 . the last dose before given at nursery: administe ered checked/confirmed: Date: arriving in nursery: nursery: med: Parent Initial: I am aware of the time/s and does of medication given to my child today: